nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 SocialBook detects missing or invalid input.

     * 1a1.
-SocialBook informs user that the index is invalid.
+SocialBook informs user that the input is invalid.

     * 1a2.
 User corrects the input and enters the command again.